CodeSportLabs/dao-public/README.md

 ```
 All monies sent to minter go to TimeLock Via OpenZeppelin's Payment Splitter.
 Money in TimeLock must be voted on to go anywhere else!

-**NB:** `Box.sol` is currently owned by `TimeLock.sol` in order to demostrate governance.
+**NB:** `Box.sol` is currently owned by `TimeLock.sol` in order to demonstrate governance.
 May also make Minter and Governor owned by TimeLock.

 ![Builder's DAO Image 1](https://bttc-builders-dao.vercel.app/images/analyst-typing.jpg)